Book Arts Collaborative

 Book arts is an engaging, cross-disciplinary field in which we create such objects as hand printed and bound artist's books, letter-pressed greeting cards, broadsides, and other print ephemera.

-Book Arts starts with the study of foundations of art (color, texture, structure, etc.) and the history of the book while working toward the realization of student and community participants' own projects and goals.
+Book Arts starts with the history of the book (paper making, moveable type, codex bindings, etc.) while working toward the realization of student and community participants' own projects and goals.
 The program encourages students and community members to work together.
 We provide professional equipment and education, but participants provide the sparks and energy that power communal creativity.

 Book binders might create something as simple as an accordion folded page or a hand-sewn, hard-covered book with a leather spine.
-Like any art, it is open to a wide range of materials and design elements all centered on the basic notion of pages or "leaves" and protective covering material.
+Book design is open to a wide range of materials and fabrication elements derrived from the basic notion of pages or "leaves" and protective covering material.
 The Book Arts Collaborative offers lessons on a variety of binding techniques while encouraging creativity so that participants can create artist's books and journals that meet their own needs aesthetically and functionally.

-Rai Peterson came to Ball State University in 1981.
-She teaches American and Modernist literature and bookbinding classes in the Department of English.
+Rai Peterson teaches American and Modernist literature, queer theory, history of the book, and bookbinding classes in the Department of English.
 Her scholarly publications focus on American and British women writers in Paris between the World Wars, but she frequently returns to the topic of her doctoral dissertation, E. E. Cummings.
+She likes to experiment with contemporary variations on classic designs as a book-binder, and she is an apprentice printer.
 Rai held the H.D.
 Fellowship in American literature at the Beinecke Library, Yale University.
-She is working on a book-length biography of Solita Solano.
+She is writing a biography of Solita Solano.
 Her previous immersive seminars have focused on Paris in the 1920s and Hoosier author Kurt Vonnegut.